NJShore Guide

 Best Value: The Chateau Inn

-For those watching their budget without sacrificing quality, The Chateau Inn offers exceptional value at $$ pricing.Victorian B&B with period charm and modern comforts.
+The Chateau Inn delivers solid quality at $$ pricing.Victorian B&B with period charm and modern comforts.
 Full breakfast included.
 Walking distance to Main Street and beach.
-This is our go-to recommendation for families and groups looking to experience great hotels without breaking the bank.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Nearby Point Pleasant Hotels